 Learn more: American Family Insurance review

-USAA is known for offering exceptional customer service, affordable rates and good coverages.
+USAA is known for offering exceptional customer service, affordable rates and quality standard and optional coverages such as replacement cost and flood insurance.
 The catch is that USAA only sells homeowners insurance to active duty and retired military personnel, as well as their spouses and children.